 Traveling to Egypt During Ramadan

-Ramadan is the Muslim holy month of fasting and the dates change every year according to the dates of the Islamic calendar.
-In 2016, for example, Ramadan was held from June 6th - July 7th, while the 2017 dates are from May 27th - June 24th.
+Ramadan is the Muslim holy month of fasting, and the dates change every year according to the dates of the Islamic calendar.
+In 2016, for example, Ramadan was held from June 6 through July 7, while the 2017 dates were May 27 through June 24.
 Tourists are not expected to fast when visiting Egypt during Ramadan.
 However, shops and banks tend to close for much of the day, while many cafés and restaurants do not open at all during daylight hours.
 At night, there is a generally festive atmosphere as eating and drinking resume.

 Towards the end of Ramadan, there are several festivities that are fun to experience and observe.